calmm-js/partial.lenses/README.md

 ##### <a id="L-collectAs"></a> [≡](#contents) [▶](https://calmm-js.github.io/partial.lenses/index.html#L-collectAs) [`L.collectAs((maybeValue, index) => maybeValue, traversal, maybeData) ~> [...values]`](#L-collectAs "L.collectAs: ((Maybe a, Index) -> Maybe b) -> PTraversal s a -> Maybe s -> [b]") <small><sup>v7.2.0</sup></small>

-`L.collectAs` returns an array of the elements focused on by the given traversal or lens from a data structure and mapped by the given function to a non-`undefined` value.
+`L.collectAs` returns an array of the non-`undefined` values returned by the given function from the elements focused on by the given traversal.

 For example: